Skip to main content

 Providers Stretched Too Thin

-Doctors, nurses, and other healthcare workers who come across as cold or aloof damage the patient-provider relationship.
+Doctors, nurses, and other healthcare workers who come across as cold or aloof can damage the patient-provider relationship.
 Providers who signal disinterest or distraction when talking with patients may lose the goodwill and trust of the very people they seek to help.

 Mismanaged Healthcare Files